Heat Cramps

 Home Remedies for Heat Cramps

-- Making your own salt solution by mixing 1/4 to 1/2 teaspoon table salt dissolved in a quart of water.
+- Make your own salt solution by mixing 1/4 to 1/2 teaspoon table salt dissolved in a quart of water.

 Preventing Heat Cramps

-If you work in a hot environment, you may experience heat cramps during the first few days of that work.
-Once you get used to the environment, and make sure you have adequate salt-fluid replacement, you should have no further problems.
+If you work in a hot environment, you may experience heat cramps during the first few days on the job.
+Once you get used to the environment, and make sure you have adequate fluid replacement, you are less likely to have problems.